 We all know a bit of Latin.
-Even if you might not believe me, you are no exception!
+Even if you don’t believe me, you are no exception!

 You probably already know that Latin was the language of the ancient Romans.
 However, were you aware that the name of the language can be traced back to present-day Lazio, the region where Rome is located?
 At the time of the Roman Empire it was called Latium.

 How many of these would you recognize?
-Here’s a list of my favorite Latin expressions and their precise origins:
+Here’s a list of 15 of my favorite Latin expressions and their precise origins:

 Imagine Julius Caesar crossing the river Rubicon.
 What, you can’t?
 Well, it was a symbolic act that basically commenced the Second Civil War in the Roman Republic.
 And there was no way back.
 This expression means that we have passed the point of no return.

 You probably know these terms by their abbreviations: “a.m.” and “p.m.”
-I know, this article is going to reveal the meaning of SO MANY initials you will feel like you finally understand a bigger part of your own language.
+I know, this article is going to reveal the meaning of so many acronyms you will feel like you finally understand a bigger part of your own language.
 In this case, you finally get to understand your alarm clock’s language!